Managing Memory Manually

 Profiling tools can show the memory usage of our program.
 IDEs typically include tools that allow us to analyse what resources our programs are using, or we can use standalone tools such as Valgrind.

-Eventually, the system we’re running on will simply have no more memory available, so our program can’t create any more new objects.
+Eventually, the system we're running on will have no more memory available.
+This means our program can't create any more objects, which likely means it can no longer function correctly.

 Profiling tools are useful, but they can't catch everything.
 In complex programs with a lot of moving parts, memory leaks often aren't obvious.
 They don't always happen when our program is left idle.
 Rather, they happen in specific cases, or in response to specific user actions.

-If we don’t perform those actions whilst debugging, those memory leaks won’t happen, so they won’t show up in our tools.
-However, once our program is released, users are likely to create the circumstances where the leak happens.
+If we don't perform those actions whilst debugging, those memory leaks won't happen, so they won't show up in our tools.
+However, once our program is released and widely used, at least some of those users are likely to create the circumstances where the leak happens.

-Therefore, we should proactively take steps to ensure our individual classes and functions are memory safe.
-The best option is simply avoiding new and delete entirely, and instead rely on techniques such as smart pointers.
+Therefore, we should proactively take steps to ensure all the components of our program - the classes and functions - are memory-safe.
+The best option for this is to simply avoiding new and delete entirely, and instead rely on containers that take care of the memory management for us.
+Examples include std::unique_ptr for single items, and std::vector for collections.

 When that isn't possible, we should consider adopting design patterns that make memory management easier, such as RAII.